-Fellows are expected to attend all meetings, to complete work between meetings, to be prepared for meeting activities and to design a Collaborative Project Course to be taught in Fall 2020 or Spring 2021.
+Fellows are expected to attend all meetings, complete work between meetings, be prepared for meeting activities and design a Collaborative Project Course to be taught in Fall 2024 or Spring 2025.

-The course that participating faculty design can be either a new or an existing course and can be targeted at undergraduate, graduate and/or professional school students.
-We expect participants to offer the course in either Fall 2020 or Spring 2021.
-For existing courses, faculty should have support from their unit for offering the reimagined course on a regular basis, at least three times in the subsequent five-year period.
+Faculty may either design a new course or redesign an existing course targeted at undergraduate, graduate and/or professional school students.
+We expect participants to offer the course in either Fall 2024 or Spring 2025, but proposals for courses starting in Fall 2025 will also be considered.
+For existing courses, faculty should have support from their unit for offering the redesigned course on a regular basis, at least three times in the subsequent five-year period.
 New courses can be more experimental in nature, but there should be commitment from the unit for offering the course multiple times (assuming sufficient enrollment).